 Get Lost in a Book or Try a New Class

 Along with plenty of great reading options and a spot to chill and take a break in the A/C, Multnomah County Libraries offer story times and free activities.
-Build a creation at one of the Lego Club sessions, snuggle up for a story and play time during Book Babies, or catch a special event, or read to a therapy dog!
-Check the event page at your local library to see what fun events are happening this month!
+Please check online in advance to find out which events are taking place in person, and which are online.

 Get Wild at the Zoo